 To date, 262 Nobel laureates have been supported by the public through grants from the U.S. National Science Foundation at some point in their careers — and sometimes throughout their careers.
 Their discoveries and breakthroughs have impacted our lives by enhancing our health, making our world safer and more secure, opening new economic opportunities, creating the industries of the future and more.

-NSF was established as an independent federal agency in 1950 "to promote the progress of science," largely by supporting fundamental (or basic) research.
-Today, NSF makes more than 10,000 new awards each year to encourage discovery at the frontiers of knowledge.
-Knowledge for its own sake is often reward enough, and its outcome can’t be predicted.
-But it often leads to breakthroughs like those recognized by the Nobel prizes.
-The result of NSF support is reflected, in part, by the large number of NSF-supported scientists listed in the links at left.
+NSF was established as an independent federal agency in 1950 to promote the progress of science, largely by supporting fundamental research.
+Today, NSF makes more than 10,000 new research awards each year to fuel discovery at the frontiers of knowledge.

-The information presented here is based on NSF's Awards Database, which covers awards from the 1970s to the present, as well as printed information that predates NSF electronic records and information from Nobelprize.org, the official website of the Nobel Prize.
-(Information on awards that predate electronic records is by no means exhaustive, especially for laureates who received electronically available awards prior to their Nobel Prizes.)
+The information presented here is based on NSF's awards database, which covers awards from the 1970s to the present, as well as on printed information that predates NSF electronic records, and on information from the Nobel Foundation.